Skip to Main Content

 Definition

-by a user with a mouse, keyboard, finger, voice command, or other assistive technology.
+The <button> HTML element is an interactive element activated by a user with a mouse, keyboard, finger, voice command, or other assistive technology.
+Once activated, it then performs an action, such as submitting a form or opening a dialog.

 Description